Definition of Implied Volatility

 Why is it Important?

-- It is important for investors to predict expected changes in price, which can help them take better positions to tackle any potential losses.
+- Investors need to predict expected changes in price, which can help them take better positions to tackle any potential losses.

 - Lower volatility represents lower changes in price expectations.